cojocloud/aws-ecs-terraform-deploy/README.md

 **Trigger:** Push to `main` with changes in `terraform/` or manual dispatch

 - Terraform init → plan → apply
-- Captures ALB DNS and app URL as job summary
+- Job summary shows ALB DNS and custom domain URL (if configured)

 ### `terraform-destroy.yml` — Tear Down
 **Trigger:** Manual only — requires typing `destroy` to confirm

 Destroys all AWS resources.
 Use before closing the project to avoid ongoing costs.
+All secrets are sourced from GitHub Secrets — no hardcoded values.

 ### `rollback.yml` — Emergency Rollback
 **Trigger:** Manual — provide a task definition revision number